Fox News Reporter Says Colleague Backing Trump On Charlottesville Sounds Like A ‘White Supremacist Chat Room’

 “So much for your Winston Churchill quote,” Decker replied to all of the Fox News employees included in the email thread, further attacking McKelway for “invoking Churchill to what happened in Charlottesville.”
 He added that his colleague sounded like a “white supremacist chat room.”

-The report noted that Doug McKelway had a long history of defending Charlottesville on Fox News and before that speaking up in favor of the “alt-right” movement that has been tied to racism and anti-Semitism.
+The report noted that Doug McKelway had a long history of defending Charlottesville on Fox News, frequently speaking up in favor of the “alt-right” movement that has been tied to racism and anti-Semitism.